anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 # Conclusion
 Whenever you use recursion in your code, chances are that what you do is already abstracted in one of the recursion schemes.
 The benefit from using them instead of bare recursion is similar to the benefit when using `for` or `while` instead of `goto` - more concise, readable and secure code.

-Matryoshka is an awesome framework that does a great job introducing someone to these concepts.
-It has one rather significant drawback, however - at the moment, it is not stack safe.
+Matryoshka is an framework that does a great job introducing someone to these concepts.
+It has one rather significant drawback, however - at the moment, it is not stack-safe.
 For larger structures, this becomes a problem.

 Nevertheless, in my opinion, every programmer aspiring to perfect their craft would benefit greatly from trying to solve their everyday recursive tasks in a more "literate" way Matryoshka offers.